mdzameercse/hapivet-ai-scheduler-prototype/README.md

-# 🐾 HapiVet – AI Appointment Scheduler Prototype
+carefully obser error in code or screen shots missing not at correct directory # 🐾 HapiVet – AI Appointment Scheduler Prototype

 # 🧠 PROBLEM STATEMENT